FSXAC/FSXAC.github.io/docs/CIVL250/module1.md

 ### The Paris Agreement

 The Paris Agreement was adopted by 195 countries in December 2015 at International Agreement on Climate Change (COP 21).
-The agreement has aims to keep change in global temperature of this century below 2 degrees Celsius.
+The key agreements are:

+- Limit the average surface global temperature increase to below 2^o^C
-- Countries are committed to make **nationally determined contributions (NDC)** to pursue goals.
+- Countries committed to make **nationally determined contributions (NDC)** to pursue goals.
-- Countries are to report regularly.
+- Commit to regularly report national emission, progress, and undergo international review.
 - Mobilize $100B to help poorer countries by 2020-2025.
+- Call for a new mechanism to reduce emissions in one country to be counted towards another country's NDCs.

 ### Green House Gases